Chapter Five I

 She folded up on her bed cross legged and began to reach out.

 Chapter Six I

 Sitting at the vanity, I am brushing my long black hair, not focused on anything in particular.
 Unfocused is unusual for me.
-In my nearly ten years, I had grown up watching mom do her job, one step after another precise commands and orderly sequences of web design and programming.
+In my nearly nine years, I had grown up watching mom do her job, one step after another precise commands and orderly sequences of web design and programming.
 This is what I knew, how I handled the world.
 Brushing my hair is one of my zone out times, no planning, no structure, just the simple slow rhythm of the brush strokes.
-Mom got us Mason Pearson boar bristle brushes, good for thick long hair, I started with a detangling comb, then switch to the brush.
+Mom got us Mason Pearson boar bristle brushes, good for thick long hair.
 Today I’d been sitting for quite a while, one mom in her office working, the other at the gym working out.